White Ribbon Workplace Accreditation

 Carbon Neutral Organisation

-We have become the first South Australian organisation and the first registered charity in Australia to receive certification under the Federal Government’s Carbon Neutral Program.
+In 2015, we were the first South Australian organisation and the first registered charity in Australia to receive certification under the Federal Government’s Carbon Neutral Program.

 Public Apology to the Forgotten Australians

-Click here to read the organisation’s apology to the Forgotten Australians, made in response to a Senate Inquiry into the abuse experienced by children in residential care.
+Read the organisation’s apology to the Forgotten Australians, made in response to a Senate Inquiry into the abuse experienced by children in residential care.

 Uniting Communities’ Commitment to Reconciliation